Kirisoup/MikoUtils/README.md

 # MikoUtils

-A Human: Fall Flat plugin based on [BePinEx](https://github.com/BepInEx/BepInEx), that aims at simplicity and quality-of-life aspects of online session hosting.
+A Human: Fall Flat plugin based on [BePinEx](https://github.com/BepInEx/BepInEx), that aimed at simplicity and quality-of-life aspects of online session hosting.

 ## Usage:
 1. Download the [latest release of BePinEx](https://github.com/BepInEx/BepInEx/releases/latest).
 AFAIK it should be the `BepInEx_x86... .zip` in most cases;